 - Travel options – the bid should provide an overall assessment of travel options to the location including nearest international airport and transportation from airport to host site.

-- Letters of support – the bid package may include as many as necessary
+- Letters of support – the bid package may include as many as necessary from relevant organizations/individuals.

 Bid submission and for questions: